 All those gorgeous babes.
 Remember those women?
 Mmmm!
-I still have wet dreams about Talking about Did you hear the dreams. amount of money that was made on that "Daisy" thing, which I to this day say it was no "Death of a Salesman."
+I still have wet dreams about them.
+Talking about wet dreams.
+Did you hear the amount of money that was made on that "Daisy" thing, which I to this day say it was no "Death of a Salesman."
 A quarter of a billion dollars.
 That is a lot of bread.
 I mean a lot of bread.
 Spielberg country.